Group-5-Abdullah/Back-end/README.md

 **Path Parameters**

-- `id` (number, required) - The ID of the event record being updated.
+- `eventid` (number, required) - The ID of the event record being updated.

 **Request Body**